-St John Ambulance, the nation’s leading first aid charity has teamed up with Raring2go! to bring you some simple, but life saving, first aid tips – this time: dealing with swallowed poisons.
+St John Ambulance, the nation’s leading first aid charity has teamed up with Raring2go! to bring you some simple, but life saving, first aid tips – this time: St John Ambulance – Dealing with swallowed poisons.

 Poisons are substances that can cause temporary or permanent damage to the body if too much is absorbed.
 Poisons can be swallowed, inhaled, injected or absorbed through the skin.

 Swallowed poisons include chemicals, drugs, plants, fungi and berries.
 Dangerous chemicals include household products like bleach, which can poison or cause burns if swallowed.

 Poisonous plants can cause serious symptoms if they are swallowed or may irritate the skin.

 Drugs, both prescribed or those bought over the counter, can also be harmful if someone takes too many.